atnguyen246/pc-troubleshooting-toolkit-project/README.md

     - ./user_issue_logger_script.ps1
 - If problem is a common issue, use resolving_common_issues knowledge base article to solve it
 - Use test_result_template to record information about the user, device, problem, steps taken, and the follow-up
-- Send response to user using it_issue_email_response_template to help
+- Send response to user using it_issue_email_response_template to help create email

 ## How AI Was Used in This Project
-Drafting documentation (document templages, troubleshooting flowchart, KB articles)
+Drafting documentation (document templates, troubleshooting flowchart, KB articles)

 Generating or refining code snippets